 If this is right, it offers an interesting potential explanation of why the advent of social media has made fake news so prominent.
 First, there is a natural connection between standard journalistic practices and trust.
 If followed, these practices should, more often than not, yield information we can use and rely on.
 The information would come from the world (rather than the imaginations of writers), it would be verified and synthesized into a useful form, and we would know who was responsible if these processes turned out not to have been followed.
 Not surprisingly, then, the surface appearances that correlate with results of such processes tend to inspire trust.
 When one encounters a story with this kind of surface appearance, especially if it reports an event whose occurrence would give one some form of emotional satisfaction (for instance, if it says that one's most hated politician has done something terrible), it is easy to let oneself trust the story.
 Even if one does not trust the story, it may be pleasurable to see the satisfying claim looking like a product of standard journalistic processes.
 And if we are right about social media sharing being a purely indicative speech act, further sharing of the story may not seem especially risky.
 Thus, the recent epidemic of fake news might be an unsurprising result of the interaction between the newly emergent distributional infrastructure of social media, the correspondingly new speech act of social media sharing, and our shifting attitudes towards journalism as an institution.

 Moreover, to the extent that much social media sharing is done with the further aim of expressing evaluative and reactive attitudes toward people and institutions, stories treated as having been produced by standard journalistic practices are especially fruitful objects for joint attention.
 Here is why.
 People in the same social networks often have similar evaluative attitudes toward music, art, religion, politics, and so on.
 As with face-to-face social interaction, it is pleasing to share one’s evaluative feelings with others online, and to get evaluative agreement in return.
-If two friends are eating a meal together, they can happily gripe about a politician or rhapsodize about a musician in non-specific terms. (“He’s so clueless,” “Her being in power really scares me,” “What a sound she had!”, “They don’t make musicians like that anymore,” etc.) But on social media, the same kind of social bonding seems to require continually new objects of attention.
+If two friends are eating a meal together, they can happily gripe about a politician or rhapsodize about a musician in non-specific terms. (“He’s so clueless,” “Her being in power really scares me,” “What a sound she had!”, “They don’t make musicians like that anymore,” etc.) But on social media, the same kind of social bonding seems to require continually introducing new objects of attention.
 One cannot just express dislike for Hillary Clinton, one has to point to something that gives new content to that dislike.
 A negative story that has the appearance of having been produced by standard journalistic practices is an especially good vehicle for providing such content.